Endava/cats/README.md

 - `--blackbox` If supplied (no value needed) it will ignore all response codes except for 5XX which will be returned as ERROR.
 This is similar to `--ignoreResponseCodes="2xx,4xx"`
 - `--contentType` A custom mime type if the OpenAPI spec uses content type negotiation versioning.
 - `--outoput` The path where the CATS report will be written.
 Default is `cats-report` in the current directory
-- `--skipReportingForIgnoredCodes` Skip reporting entirely for the any ignored arguments provided in `--ignoreResponseXXX`
+- `--skipReportingForIgnoredCodes` Skip reporting entirely for any of the ignored arguments provided in `--ignoreResponseXXX`

 ```shell
 > cats --contract=my.yml --server=https://locathost:8080 --checkHeaders